mapcentia/dockerfiles/gc2/README.md

 A complete platform for managing geospatial data, making map visualisations and creating applications.
 Built on the best open source and standard based software.

+This image is not for production use.
+Use it for easy testing and evaluating of GC2.
+For production use, check out the gc2core image.

 ## How to use this image

 The Docker image comes with HTTP server, Elasticsearch and PostGreSQL including a template database.